ipfs/kubo/docs/debug-guide.md

 over a few minutes, that either means that goroutine doesn't do much, or something is pretty wrong.

+If you're seeing a lot of goroutines, conside rusing [stackparse](https://github.com/whyrusleeping/stackparse) to filter, sort, and summarize them.

 ### Analyzing the CPU Profile

 The go team wrote an [excellent article on profiling go